Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement

 The project steering committee released the Wisconsin IDD-MH System Improvement Report (PDF) in June 2024.
 This report is the work of more than 1,300 self-advocates, providers, and partners who collaborated to provide these recommendations through the project steering committee, subcommittees, and work group.
 The report gives 37 specific recommendations for improving systems and services for people with IDD-MH needs in Wisconsin.

-Now, the project steering committee is choosing which of the 37 recommendations Wisconsin should start working on.
-Then, they’ll put together teams to figure out how to make these priorities happen, and how to turn plans into actions.
+The steering committee has decided to start working on a few recommendations and needs your help.
+They're forming teams to figure out how to make these priorities happen, and how to turn plans into actions.

 Latest news